mjml/activewatch/README.md

 ===========

 ActiveWatch lets you manage a folder of related files for deployment to separate filesystems / VMs / containers / machines.
-When a watched file is saved, it triggers a set of actions such as secure-copy (```scp```), raw commands, and shell scripts.
+When a watched file is saved, it triggers a actions such as secure-copy (```scp```), raw commands, and shell scripts.

-These scripts automate your workflow so that the automation happens seamlessly as you work on your files on a local machine.
+These scripts automate your workflow so that the automation happens immediately as you work on your files on a local machine.
 This allows you to manage versioning and deployment of files for several machines under a single folder.

-ActiveWatch provides a command-line tool ```aw``` with a user daemon that handles the event dispatch and secure copy handling.
-The command line tool lets you specify patterns and responses directly from the command line, simplifying development.

 Command Usage
 -------------

-In devops style, Activewatch has a monolithic tool called ```aw``` that provides a command-line interface to its saved state for a given folder.
+In devops style, Activewatch has a monolithic tool called ```aw``` that provides a command-line interface to its saved state for a given folder, and allows you to start the user daemon (```aw monitor```) that
+	dispatches automation responses.

 ```